What are the health risks of radon?

 Short term test devices are convenient in that they will provide results quickly, while long term test devices offer a more reliable average radon level.
 This is due to the longer exposure period accounting for all the fluctuations in radon levels throughout the measurement period.
 At Radonova we offer high quality, easy to use radon test kits that are used by homeowners and radon professionals to accurately determine radon levels.

 Should you test for radon?

-Every home will have varying levels of radon gas, and with it being a colorless, odorless gas, testing for radon is the only way to know what your home’s radon level is.
+Every home will have varying levels of radon gas, and with it being a colorless, odorless gas, testing for radon is the only way to know the radon level in your home.
 There are many factors that contribute to each individual home’s radon level.
-This means houses in the same area, on the same block, even next door will have varying radon levels..
+This means houses in the same area, on the same block, even next door will have varying radon levels.

-Environmental changes can impact a home’s radon levels over time, as can updates to the home such as upgrading of windows and doors, bathroom and kitchen exhaust fans, additions, changes to HVAC systems, and more.
-For these reasons, testing is recommended every 2-3 years in homes where a previously low level was found, and annually after a mitigation system has been installed to reduce a previously high radon level.
+Environmental changes can impact a home’s radon levels over time, as can updates to the home such as upgrading of windows and doors, bathroom and kitchen exhaust fans, home additions, changes to HVAC systems, and more.
+For these reasons, 8testing is recommended every 2 years in homes where a previously low level was found, and annually after a mitigation system has been installed to reduce a previously high radon level.

 How can I protect my household?

 If you are looking to protect your household from radon, then you need a company that understands the risks that face your family.
 Radon is a legitimate threat that you cannot see or smell.
 It could be all around you even though you are unable to perceive it.
 You need a better understanding of what is going on in the air around you in order to protect yourself.
 Radonova has the expertise that you need to protect your household from the ongoing threat of deadly radon gas.
 Any of Radonova’s test kits, including the Radtrak², Rapidos, and QuickScreen, can efficiently measure the radon level in your home.
 Our certified lab will analyze and accurately report your home’s radon level to help you decide on taking any corrective action.